The Fillmore County Journal is a family-owned weekly newspaper located in Preston, Minn. — the county seat of Fillmore County.

 And, then there is our Social Scenes section dedicated to announcements for births, engagements, weddings, anniversaries, retirements, and military service.

 Aside from the obituaries, the next most-read feature in the Fillmore County Journal is the police and court reports.

-Along with all of this great news coverage that makes this weekly publication an official legal newspaper of record for Fillmore County, the news staff provides heartfelt human interest stories that help readers better understand the perspectives of others.
+Along with all of this great news coverage that makes this weekly publication an official legal newspaper of record for Fillmore County and Houston County, the news staff provides heartfelt human interest stories that help readers better understand the perspectives of others.

 Fillmore County Journal History

 This newspaper was started in 1985 by Richard and Esther Kelly, husband and wife, along with business partner Larry Salge.
 Shortly after the launch of the newspaper, Larry Salge left the partnership.
 The Kellys continued with publishing the weekly newspaper until they sold it John and Patricia Torgrimson in 1997.
 From that point forward, the Torgrimsons owned and operated the newspaper until they sold the publication to Jason and Amanda Sethre in 2009.